2016 Innovation Awards honor students and faculty pursuing new technologies

 This year’s nominees were Dr. James Connor and Dr. Will Hazard.
 The 2016 Innovator of the Year recipient was Dr. Will Hazard.

-Dr. Hazard has formed a start-up company, inTRAvent Medical LLC, to develop his idea, under a pending patent application, for a medical device to improve bedside placement of intraventricular drains in neurosurgical intensive care patients, by incorporating imaging technology.
+Dr. Hazard has formed a start-up company, inTRAvent Medical LLC, to develop his idea, under a pending patent application.

 Dr. Hazard was able to refine his innovative concepts and to solve a critical clinical need through various phases of development and execution.
 These phases were honed by his extensive work interviewing countless individuals in the medical community to define the needs of his target customers and significantly improve patient outcomes.